alshakh/Graveyard/labs/labspec.md

 In Svg if you sourrand expression with <<< EXPR >>> it will be evaluated.

 svg will be used in atom and ignored with compound

+The difference between Compount and a SingleAtom is "atoms":[...] property